 To ensure this data is of the highest possible quality, the Australian Government will provide $20 million over four years (2017-18 to 2020-21) for the NCCD Continuous Improvement Fund to support quality assurance, continuous improvement and moderation of the NCCD data across all sectors.

 How will the Government's plan improve student achievement?

-The Review to Achieve Educational Excellence in Australian Schools, chaired by Mr David Gonski AC, will provide advice on how the extra Commonwealth funding should be invested to improve school and student achievement.
+The Review to Achieve Educational Excellence in Australian Schools, chaired by Mr David Gonski AC, will provide advice on how the extra Commonwealth funding from 2018 should be invested to improve school and student achievement.

 The Review findings will inform a new national agreement between the Commonwealth and states to make sure that reform actions are based on solid foundations.

 Implementation of reforms will be a condition of funding for states.